 Vivien is a Toronto based actor who came of age working in film, television and theatre.
 Her work has prompted

 Vivien was nominated for an ACTRA Outstanding Performance Award and the Madrid International Film Festival Outstanding Performance Award for her work in the feature film The Shape of Rex, which Macleans wrote is "propelled by some incandescent acting, in particular a breathtaking performance by Endicott-Douglas".
-She has featured in numerous films and guest starred in several television series including Hemlock Grove (Netflix), Copper (BBC America), Murdoch Mysteries (CBC), Rookie Blue (CTV), and George F. Walker's The Line (TMN).
+She has featured in numerous other films and guest starred in several television series including Hemlock Grove (Netflix), Copper (BBC America), Rookie Blue (CTV), and George F. Walker's The Line (TMN).

 Best known for her performances on the Toronto stage, Vivien’s recent theatre roles garnered her two consecutive Dora Mavor Moore nominations for Outstanding Lead Performance (2018 & 2019).
 In Lo or Dear Mr. Wells (Nightwood Theatre), she was “mesmeric” as Laura, a passionate, burgeoning writer who confronts her teacher years after their heated affair.
 In Guarded Girls (Tarragon Theatre) she created an “empathic, emotional and devastating arc” as Sid, a tough, defiant young woman exposed to the disturbing effects of solitary confinement.

 Vivien has worked with some of Canada's foremost theatre companies including the Canadian Stage, Tarragon Theatre, The National Arts Centre, Factory Theatre, Theatre Aquarius and Crow's Theatre.
 As well as indie Toronto theatre companies; Volcano, The Coal Mine, Shakespeare in the Ruff, Theatre Smash and the Summerworks Performance Festival.